bazel-contrib/supply-chain/docs/metadata/README.md

     `package_metadata` itself only provides information about the identity of a module or package and where it was retrieved from.
 Additional metadata is provided as `attributes` to the `package_metadata` target (e.g., the license the packages are under, ...).

     > Definition of attributes are currently under development and not ready for wider usage yet.
-Please avoid adding attributes in OSS module for now.
+Please avoid adding attributes to OSS modules for now.

   - Annotate all targets with `package_metadata`.